mIRC-Scripters/mirckb/docs/source/identifiers/gettok.rst

     //echo -a The current month is $gettok($asctime,2,32)

-This returns ''Mon Tue'' because the space between %x %y becomes the 2nd delimiter:
+This returns ``Mon Tue`` because the space between %x %y becomes the 2nd delimiter:

 .. code:: text